perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ```
 When we next play a song of size 0 the program will call `malloc(0)` again, and the heap manager will give us the next chunk in its tcache bin for 0x20, `chunk B`.
-When it removes `chunk B`, it will take the pointer we overwrote in B, and make that the new head element:
+When it removes `chunk B` from the tcache, it will take the pointer we overwrote in B, and make that the new head element:
 ```
 tcache bin 0x20 ->  0x404078
 ```